tinear seasonal is a

 record of land, seasons and

-the work between them.
+the work in between.

 our purpose